-When Ideate SpellCheck is unable to make a change, or the change presents a potential problem, a warning message will display within the dialog.
+When Ideate SpellCheck for Revit is unable to make a change, or the change presents a potential problem, a warning message will display within the dialog.
 See below for details on each type of warning with suggestions on how to address the related spelling errors.

 There are several reasons why text or parameter values can be read-only.
 In these cases, only "Ignore" and "Add to Dictionary" actions are allowed.
 While these cannot be changed via Ideate SpellCheck, the tips below will assist in manually editing each type of read-only condition.
 The report at the end of Ideate SpellCheck process can also be used as a way to document which values will need to be reviewed separately.

 The text values for keynotes are stored within a text (.txt) file that is stored outside of Revit.
 For this reason, Ideate SpellCheck cannot correct these types of errors, but will display them and flag them within the Report.
 To edit these values, find the keynote file which by default is stored here: C:\ProgramData\Autodesk\Libraries